JoshuaLampert/clean-math-presentation/README.md

 ## Usage

 The template is already filled with dummy data, to give users an impression how it looks like.
-The paper is obtained by compiling `main.typ`.
+The presentation is obtained by compiling `main.typ`.

 - after [installing Typst](https://github.com/typst/typst?tab=readme-ov-file#installation) you can conveniently use the following to create a new folder containing this project.